markalfreys/tlv300-frontend/README.md

 6. npm start
 7. Open your browser and go to [http://localhost:5000/]

-This repository is already deployed vercel.com https://tlv300-frontend.vercel.app/
+This repository is already deployed to vercel.com https://tlv300-frontend.vercel.app/